Pearl iZUMi Road Race IV Shoe Review

 With the Pearl iZUMi Road Race IV, nothing comes standard — not even the foot inserts or soles.
 Composed of high carbon fiber, these integral components are lightweight yet durable and stiff, which are ideal preferences for cyclists.

 Upon closer inspection, the power plate outsole provides enhanced strength through density in the inboard and outboard edges.

-The sole and foot inserts are structured by a three-bolt, reinforced cleat fixing.
+The sole and foot inserts are structured by a three-bolt reinforced cleat fixing.
 This offers a level of riding protection to the feet that, according to the manufacturer, can withstand two hundred miles of punishing riding.
-After wear-and-tear, the rubber heel can be removed and replaced with ease.
+After wear-and-tear, the rubber heel is replaced with ease.

 The composite carbon and interlocking exterior shell of the Pearl iZUMi make for a superbly strong base that is as stiff as it is stable.
 This can make for an overall cycling experience on the road that maximizes productivity without a loss of power.

 The Pearl iZUMi Road Race IV is a cycling shoe that racks up a lot of activity and friction.
-This constant motion creates a funnel of heat, which is dissipated by the Direct-Vent cooling technology.
+This constant motion creates a funnel of heat, which cools by the Direct-Vent cooling technology.

 The Direct-Vent technology consists of nine vents made of mesh that adorn the front-facing part of the shoe.
-These mesh vents provide a constant stream of air flow that can cool the shoe and keep the foot cool -- especially on hot riding days.
-Additionally, the front of the shoe and the arch is studded with perforations that allow for secondary ventilation.
+These mesh vents provide a constant stream of airflow that can cool the shoe and keep the foot cool — especially on hot riding days.
+Additionally, the front of the shoe and the arch are studded with perforations that allow for secondary ventilation.

 Ease of Adjustment

 The Pearl iZUMi Road Race IV offers a superior adjustment system that can create a near-custom fit for your feet.
 The micro-adjustable BOA system is very precise, which can enclose equally on both sides of the feet.